Wikimetal/MockusJS/README.md

 - For more details.
 Please have a look to the tests inside /test/lib.
 There you'll have some nice Jasmine tests which will help you to understand how it works

+/* MockusJS v1.0.1 */
+RELEASE NOTES:
+  - Added It.IsStringifiedObject to be used as generic parameter